NanoRes/Owner-Governed-Asset-Ledger/docs/ogal-protocol/ogal-update-manifest-instruction.md

 Only after these validations does OGAL update the manifest hash, metadata URI, and active flag, subsequently emitting a `ManifestUpdated` event containing the config, manifest address, mint, object ID, and new status.

+## CPI metadata updates

+Inside `update_object_manifest`, OGAL reads the current Metaplex metadata account, builds a `DataV2` payload using the existing fields, and overwrites only the `uri` before issuing the `UpdateMetadataAccountV2Cpi` call.
+This preserves the name, symbol, creators, collection, seller fee basis points, and any other metadata fields, while still letting owners refresh the URI referenced by the manifest.

 ## Transaction Submission

 Finally, the client wraps the instruction in a transaction, sets the owner as the fee payer, fetches a recent blockhash, and calls `sendAndConfirmTransaction`.
 Logging hooks surface derived accounts, the success signature, or failure logs to aid operators in monitoring or debugging submissions.